BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
 Calgary weather can change on a dime, thanks to the Chinook winds.
-You might experience sunshine, rain, and even a dusting of snow all in one day, so a waterproof jacket and comfortable walking shoes are essential.
+A waterproof and windproof jacket is essential, even in summer, as you might experience sunshine, rain, and wind all in one afternoon.

 culture